NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_runtime_mgrs.rst

 Runtime configuration reference
 ===============================

 This section details how to configure the way the package runs the PODs: how to direct the code of each POD to the libraries and other software it needs, and how to control how that code gets executed.
-The main command-line option for this functionality is the ``--environment-manager`` flag, which selects a ":ref:`data source<ref-runtime-mgrs-environments>`": a code plug-in that implements the functionality of managing the script interpreters, third-party libraries, and any other executables needed by each POD.
+The main command-line option for this functionality is the ``--environment-manager`` flag, which selects an ":ref:`environment manager<ref-runtime-mgrs-environments>`": a code plug-in that implements the functionality of managing the script interpreters, third-party libraries, and any other executables needed by each POD.
 The plug-in may define its own specific command-line options, which are documented here.

 In the future, we plan to offer analogous functionality that gives the user control over how PODs are executed through a similar ``--runtime-manager`` flag.

-If you're using site-specific functionality (``--site`` flag), additional options may be available beyond what is listed here.
+If you're using site-specific functionality (via the ``--site`` flag), additional options may be available beyond what is listed here.
 See the :doc:`site-specific documentation <site_toc>` for your site.

 .. _ref-runtime-mgrs-environments: